RaphaelYu/TraceMind/docs/recipes-v1.md

 5. **Hook resolution:** when present, hook strings should resolve to importable callables.
 6. **Policy consistency:** `policy.strategy` must match available handlers; unknown strategies require explicit hooks.

 Violations should raise a descriptive error before the flow/policy is registered.
+The runtime uses the `RecipeLoader` class to enforce these checks before creating a `FlowSpec`.

 ## 4. Copyable Examples